dameekoh/cattymap/README.md

   + Solution: CSSgram
 - We want to generate different cat pictures randomly on the register/log in page
   + Solution: Cat As A Service
+- Deliver value in the quickest time (teamwork)
+  + Solution: Scrum
 ## New things learnt
 - navigator.geolocation API
   + Tracking location of user